 Wisdom teeth are the last of the molars to grow in.
 When they do, they can be impacted, causing problems like gum disease.
-Sometimes wisdom teeth come in at an angle, making it difficult for them to fit with your other molars.
-Some people don’t have room for wisdom teeth, or their jaw isn’t big enough to grow in properly.
-It’s important to know what can happen when your wisdom teeth come in and what you can do about it, so you don’t need surgery.
-In this article, we’ll cover everything you need to know about your wisdom teeth and when you should speak to your dentist.
+Sometimes they come in at an angle, making it difficult for them to fit with your other molars.
+Some people don’t have room for wisdom teeth or their jaw isn’t big enough to grow properly.
+It’s important to know what can happen when they come in and what you can do about it, so you don’t need surgery in this article.
+We’ll cover everything you need to know and when you should speak to your dentist.

 What Are Wisdom Teeth?

-Wisdom teeth are the last molars to grow in and typically erupt between the ages of 16 and 20.
-Sometimes wisdom teeth come in at an angle, making it difficult for them to fit with your other molars.
-If you have a tooth that’s too big to fit with the rest of your teeth, it can cause problems like gum disease or pain.
+They are the last molars to grow and typically erupt between 16 and 20.
+Sometimes they come in at an angle, making it difficult for them to fit with your other molars.
+Suppose you have a tooth too big to fit with the rest of your teeth.
+It can cause problems like gum disease or pain.

 Common Problems With Wisdom Teeth